-He is a former editor of Poetry Ireland Review; for EXPO2000 he edited the literature and arts newspaper Portal distributed free to visitors to the Irish pavilion; and with Peter Sirr he co-edited Dublin 15, an audio CD of poems about the city, produced to mark his period as Writer-in-Residence with Dublin Corporation.
-At Dedalus Press, which he has directed for more than a decade, he has edited a large number of poetry publications: more than a hundred books by fellow poets and close to a dozen significant anthologies of Irish writing.
-Among these are Wingspan: A Dedalus Sampler (2006); Flowing, Still: Irish Poets on Irish Poetry (2009), a prose update to the Poetry Ireland anthology Watching the River Flow (Duffy & Dorgan, eds.); The Bee-LoudGlade (2009), which included an audio CD of poems set to music by Roger Gregg’s Crazy Dog Audio Theatre; Shine On, featuring some 50 Irish poets and fiction writers in support of those affected by mental ill-health (2011); Airborne: Poetry from Ireland (2012) on Apple’s iBooks platform; with Gerard Smyth the bestselling If Ever You Go: A Map of Dublin in Poetry and Song (2014), chosen as the Dublin One City, One Book title for that year; with Eugene O’Connell the poetry and prose anthology The Deep Heart’s Core: Irish Poets Revisit A Touchstone Poem (2017); with Chiamaka Enyi-Amadi Writing Home: The ‘New Irish’ Poets (2019) for which he also contributed the introduction; and in 2020 The Word Ark: A Pocket Book of Animal Poems, illustrated by Gaetano Tranchino, edited and prepared for press during lockdown, and in 2021 the major anthology Local Wonders: Poems of Our Immediate Surrounds.
+He is a former editor of Poetry Ireland Review; for EXPO2000 he edited the literature and arts newspaper Portal distributed free to visitors to the Irish pavilion; with Peter Sirr he co-edited Dublin 15, an audio CD of poems about the city, produced at the end of his period as Writer-in-Residence with Dublin Corporation.
+At Dedalus Press, which he has directed now for more than a decade, he has edited a large number of poetry publications: more than a hundred books by fellow poets and close to a dozen significant anthologies of Irish writing.
+Among these are Wingspan: A Dedalus Sampler (2006); Flowing, Still: Irish Poets on Irish Poetry (2009), a prose update to the Poetry Ireland anthology Watching the River Flow (Duffy & Dorgan, eds.); The Bee-Loud Glade (2009), which included an audio CD of poems set to music by Roger Gregg’s Crazy Dog Audio Theatre; Shine On, featuring some 50 Irish poets and fiction writers in support of those affected by mental ill-health (2011); Airborne: Poetry from Ireland (2012) on Apple’s iBooks platform; with Gerard Smyth the bestselling If Ever You Go: A Map of Dublin in Poetry and Song (2014), the Dublin One City, One Book title for that year; with Eugene O’Connell the poetry and prose anthology The Deep Heart’s Core: Irish Poets Revisit A Touchstone Poem (2017); with Chiamaka Enyi-Amadi Writing Home: The ‘New Irish’ Poets (2019); in 2020 The Word Ark: A Pocket Book of Animal Poems, illustrated by Gaetano Tranchino, edited and prepared for press during lockdown, and in 2021 the major anthology Local Wonders: Poems of Our Immediate Surrounds.

 Pat Boran is a member of Aosdána, the affiliation of creative artists in Ireland.